GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: GM-PHD Search and Tracking Algorithm

-where $\mu$ and $\sigma$ are the mean and standard deviation of a component.
-The integral is over the circular region bounded by $x_{min}=y_x-r\le x\le y_x+r=x_{max}$ and $y_{min}=y_y-\sqrt{r^2-(x-y_x)^2}\le y\le y_y+\sqrt{r^2-(x-y_x)^2}=y_{max}$, and $\rho$ is the Pearson correlation coefficient.
+where $\mu$ and $\sigma$ are the mean and standard deviation of a component. \changed{The integral is over the 2D domain of a component's state bounded by the circular FOV where $x_{min}=y_x-r\le x\le y_x+r=x_{max}$ and $y_{min}=y_y-\sqrt{r^2-(x-y_x)^2}\le y\le y_y+\sqrt{r^2-(x-y_x)^2}=y_{max}$.} $\rho$ is the Pearson correlation coefficient.
 Depending on how far components are located away from the robot, Equation (\ref{eqn:prob_of_detection}) naturally encodes the amount of influence that the robot affects each component; a component that is far away from the robot barely gets updated.

+In the case of a no-detection event, the PHD values inside the FOV decrease more than those outside the FOV.
+We can see from Line 4 of Algorithm~\ref{alg:rbe}, the weights of the components centered in the FOV will decrease significantly whereas those that are centered much farther from the FOV will barely decrease.
+In our testing, we found that this adversely affected components that were centered near the boundary of the FOV.
+Line 4 of Algorithm~\ref{alg:rbe} reduced the weights of these components more than desired which caused components that corresponded to true targets to be pruned away in future steps.
+Therefore, we propose a specific treatment for such components (Lines 5--7 of Algorithm~\ref{alg:rbe}).

-In the case of a no-detection event, we must update the PHD such that the PHD values inside the FOV decrease and those outside the FOV increase.
-Since we use Gaussian components to approximate the PHD, decreasing the values inside a circle and increasing them outside the circle may require removing some components and adding other new components.
-Instead, we propose a conceptually simpler scheme.
-Existing components that are inside the FOV (\ie, $p_D$ lies between thresholds) get pushed outside the FOV in case of a no-detection event.
-That way, we can avoid false-negative detections.
-The following equation only updates those components which have a high $p_D$:
+Existing components that are located near the boundary of the FOV (\ie, $p_D$ lies between thresholds) get pushed outside the FOV in case of a no-detection event.
+That way, we may be able to prevent components that correspond to true targets from being pruned.
+As the states of these components can be corrected later if measurements for them are made, this treatment is the trade-off between estimation accuracy and robustness for false-negative errors.
+The following \emph{limited FOV update rule} only updates those components which have a $p_D$ between thresholds:

 This attribute can also be considered as a counter-effect of the update step that is being used in general Bayesian filters; targets are attracted by the robot in the detection event whereas targets are repulsed in the no-detection event.
 As a result, RBE produces a set of posterior components through the prediction and update based on a limited sensing capability.
+As our simulation results show, this additional step improves the performance of the estimator.